Peter To Rot: Beatification

 The beatification process began on 14 January 1986 after the Congregation for the Causes of Saints issued the official "nihil obstat" to the cause and gave him the title of Servant of God; the formal diocesan phase collecting documentation occurred in the Rabaul archdiocese from 21 January 1987 until 30 March 1989, when all documents were sealed in boxes and sent to Rome for the Congregation of the Causes of Saints (C.C.S.) to review.
 The C.C.S. validated this inquest on 2 June 1989 and received the Positio dossier from the postulation of the cause in 1991.
 Theologians approved the dossier's contents on 26 June 1992, as did the C.C.S. members on 1 December 1992.
 His beatification received approval from Pope John Paul II on 2 April 1993, after the pope confirmed that To Rot had been killed "in odium fidei" (in hatred of the faith).
 John Paul II beatified To Rot on 17 January 1995 while on his visit to Papua New Guinea.

-The current postulator for this cause is Fr.
-Fernando Clemente Santos, MSC, and the vice-postulator is Fr.
-Tomas Ravaioli, IVE.